 The Tax Incentive Scheme for Finance and Treasury Centres, introduced in 2004, is designed to encourage multi-national corporations to use Singapore as a base for conducting treasury management activities.
 It provides a concessionary tax rate of 10 per cent on income derived from provision of finance and treasury services to related companies.
 Interest payments on foreign loans obtained from overseas banks or related companies may also be exempted from withholding tax.
 There are other tax concessions for specific sectors of the finance sector.

-Singapore is such a mixture of Anglo-Saxon and Chinese (Confucian) influences, along with Malay and Indian cultures, that it is dangerous to generalize.
-While the rule of law, which forms the bedrock of Western, and particularly Anglo-Saxon business relationships, is well-established in a formal sense in Singapore, one does well to remember that an extremely high proportion of the population of Singapore (77%) is Chinese.
+Singapore is such a mixture of English-speaking (chiefly British), Chinese, Malay and Indian influences, that it is difficult to generalize.
+While the rule of law, which forms the bedrock of Western, and particularly Anglo-Saxon business relationships, is well-established in a formal sense in Singapore, one does well to remember that an extremely high proportion of the population of Singapore (77%) is ethnically Chinese.

 One consequence of the recent history of the Chinese people as a whole is the dominance of 'the collective' in business situations.
-The mind-set imbued by the Chinese educational system runs deep, even when an apparently 'modern', hi-technology business is being run.
-Of course, if you are dealing with a western-educated Singaporean Chinese, things may, but only may, be different.
+The mindset imbued by the Chinese educational system runs deep, even when an apparently 'modern', hi-technology business is being run.
+Of course, if you are dealing with a western-educated Singaporean Chinese, things may be different.

-Central to Chinese inter-personal culture is the concept of 'face'.
+Central to Chinese interpersonal culture is the concept of 'face'.
 In the collective, position is dependent on reputation, and nothing is more deadly to the self-esteem of a member than loss of face.
-A foreigner who is seen as the agent of such loss of face has committed a serious and possibly fatal error of negotiation.
+A foreigner who is seen as the agent of such loss of face has committed a serious and possibly fatal breach of etiquette.

-While it may be difficult at first to understand the relative positions of individuals in the group with which you are negotiating or dealing, there are some pointers.
-It is highly probable that the members of a team will enter a room in the order of their relative importance, especially in the presence of a foreigner; and junior members of the team will constantly defer to their seniors in conversation and in bodily behaviour.
+While it may be difficult at first to understand the relative positions of individuals in the group you are dealing with, there are some pointers.
+It is highly probable that the members of a team will enter a room in the order of their relative importance, especially in the presence of a foreigner; junior members of the team will show deference to their seniors in conversation and body language.

-Due to the importance attached to 'face', business cards have much greater importance in Chinese societies than in the West, where they have rather taken a back seat, and relative position among a group of Chinese will be reflected in the order in which they present their business cards, as well as on the cards themselves, if you can understand them!
-When presenting your business card, you should offer it with both hands; likewise, you should take a business card with both hands, study it carefully, and place it respectfully in a pocket or on the table in front of you.
+Due to the importance attached to face, business cards have much greater importance in Chinese societies than in the West, where they have rather taken a back seat.
+The relative position among a group of Chinese will be reflected in the order in which they present their business cards, as well as on the cards themselves, if you can understand them!
+When presenting your business card, you should offer it with both hands; likewise, you should receive a business card with both hands, study it carefully, and place it respectfully in a pocket or on the table in front of you.

 It is normal to shake hands when meeting someone, but a nod or slight bow is also often appropriate, particularly for someone you already know.
 A handshake should not be very forceful; and it may last quite a number of seconds.
 It is rude to look straight into the eyes of a Chinese person; more proper would be a quick glance, and then lower the eyes as a sign of respect.